f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab1.rst

    .. image:: images/2020-06-29_20-57.png

-2. In the VSCode, open a terminal window, using **View > Terminal menu** command.
+#.
+In VSCode, open a terminal window by selecting **View > Terminal.**
    You will now be able to both run NGINX commands and edit NGINX Plus configuration files via the VSCode Console and terminal.

-   Open new terminal

    .. image:: images/2020-06-29_21-01.png

-   .. note:: Terminal will appear on the bottom portion of the VSCode screen
+   .. note:: Terminal will appear on the bottom portion of the VSCode window.

    .. image:: images/2020-06-26_12-27.png

-3. In the terminal run the following commands to install NGINX Plus
+#.
+In the terminal run the following commands to install NGINX Plus

    a.
 Confirm you are root